kyma-project/website/content/blog-posts/2019-04-08-release-notes-0.9/index.md

 ### Headless CMS

 In Kyma, we value the content-as-code principle.
 It means that documentation is treated the same as code, as in the end, it is not much different.
 We decided to go one step further.
 If content is like code, why not deploy it into the Kubernetes cluster as code as well?
 If you can easily deploy a service using the Deployment resource, you can do the same with documentation.
-This is what we implemented - a Headless CMS, based on Kubernetes Custom Resource Definitions, that uses our other component, the [Asset Store](https://kyma-project.io/docs/components/asset-store), for storage.
+This is what we implemented - the Headless CMS, based on Kubernetes Custom Resource Definitions, that uses our other component, the [Asset Store](https://kyma-project.io/docs/components/asset-store), for storage.

 The Headless CMS itself does not yet deliver any customizable UI interface that could be used to publish a standalone documentation portal.
 Nevertheless, we already use it in the Console UI.
 For more details, read the Headless CMS [documentation](https://kyma-project.io/docs/components/headless-cms/).